-More information about each director who is standing for election, including any relationship they have with the Company, and other directorships, can be found starting on page 8 of this Circular.
+More information about each director who is standing for election, including any relationship they have with the Company, and other directorships, can be found starting on page 9 of this Circular.

-The Chairman is not an independent director, but the Board of Directors has appointed Terrence Lyons, who is an independent director, as the Lead Director.
+The Chairman is not an independent director, but the Board of Directors has appointed Gillian Denham, who is an independent director, as the Lead Director.
 There are written terms of reference for the Lead Director.
-In general, he is responsible to act as the liaison between management and the Board of Directors to ensure the relationships between management and the Board are conducted in a professional and constructive manner.
+In general, she is responsible to act as the liaison between management and the Board of Directors to ensure the relationships between management and the Board are conducted in a professional and constructive manner.
 This includes ensuring that the boundaries between the Board and management are clearly understood and respected by both management and directors and that the Board receives adequate and regular updates from the Chief Executive Officer and other members of management on all issues important to the Board's work.
-He provides support to the Corporate Governance and Compensation Committee in developing director criteria and potential candidates to be recommended for appointment to the Board and ensuring an adequate orientation and training program for new board members.
-He ensures that the Board has a process for assessing the performance of the Chief Executive Officer and ensuring that appropriate succession, development and compensation plans are in place for senior management.
-He reviews directors' conflict of interest issues as they arise.
+She provides support to the Corporate Governance and Compensation Committee in developing director criteria and potential candidates to be recommended for appointment to the Board and ensuring an adequate orientation and training program for new board members.
+She ensures that the Board has a process for assessing the performance of the Chief Executive Officer and ensuring that appropriate succession, development and compensation plans are in place for senior management.
+She reviews directors' conflict of interest issues as they arise.

 The Lead Director is also responsible to receive and, if appropriate, determine action on any communications from interested parties that are addressed to the independent directors.
-Such communications can be sent to Mr. Lyons in writing by mail to 2039 West 35th Avenue.
-Vancouver, BC V6M 1J1.
+Such communications may be sent to Ms. Denham in writing by mail care of the Corporate Secretary of Canaccord Genuity Group Inc. It is recommended that such communications be addressed as "Jill Denham, Lead Director, Canaccord Genuity Group Inc., c/o Corporate Secretary, 3000 - 161 Bay Street, Toronto M5J 2S1, TO BE OPENED BY ADDRESSEE ONLY."
+Such communications will be forwarded, unopened, to Ms. Denham.

 Under the leadership of the Lead Director, at each regularly scheduled, in-person meeting of the Board of Directors, the independent directors meet by themselves with the non-independent directors and members of management not in attendance.
-The independent directors have held four such meetings between April 1, 2019 and the date of this Circular.
+The independent directors have held 14 such meetings between April 1, 2020 and the date of this Circular.
 The Board is supportive of individual directors and committee chairs engaging independent advisors at the expense of the Company in appropriate circumstances.